-There are many recyclable product dealers, wholesalers and even manufacturers who are looking for bulk recyclable materials (usually on a per ton basis).
-The business plan of New York-based company Recycling Center, Inc. shows how recyclable items such as metal, paper, and plastic can be sorted out, processed and resold in bulk numbers to these dealers, wholesalers and distributors by establishing a recycling center.
+The business plan of New York-based company Recycling Center, Inc. shows how recyclable items such as metal, paper, and plastic can be sorted out, processed and resold in bulk numbers to these dealers, wholesalers and distributors from an established recycling center.

-This business plan identifies things that went wrong in the initial launching of Scottish Recycling Company to recycle used coffee cups, soft drink bottles, shrink wrap, bread bags, cling film, car bumpers, food packaging, milk bottles, cooking oil containers and other material.
-It also shows a complete roadmap to overcome the previous problems along with strategies to succeed in the re-launching.
+This business plan identifies all the things that could go wrong in the initial launching of Scottish Recycling Company.
+It also provides a roadmap to overcoming those problems along with strategies to succeed.

-This business plan shows a comprehensive process to recycle paper.
-It explains ways of earning quick profits from used paper and how recycling this material can fulfill the quickly growing demand for paper products.
+This business plan shows a comprehensive process for recycling paper.
+It explains ways to earn a profit from used paper and how recycling this material can fulfill growing demand.

-This business plan outlines how a profit oriented business can work with local municipalities by providing an economical, alternative for the disposal of human waste sludge and by presenting local consumers with top quality, recycled products made from useable waste stream materials.
+This type of business works with municipalities to provide an economical alternative for the disposal of human waste sludge.
+On the sales side, it offers consumers quality recycled products made from useable waste stream materials.

-The business plan of Replay Plastics describes a way to profit from the demand for recycled plastics in consumer and industrial applications.
-It illustrates a complete process of establishing a Polyethylene Terephthalate (PET) cleaning and refining plant to produce different kinds of recycled plastic products.
+There is now a demand for recycled plastic products in consumer and industrial applications.
+The business plan of Replay Plastics describes one way to profit from that trend.
+It describes a process for establishing a polyethylene terephthalate (PET) cleaning and refining plant to produce recycled plastic products.